pogodevorg/awesome-pokemongo/README.md

 * [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) - Live visualization of all the pokemon in your area!
 * [spawnScan](https://github.com/TBTerra/spawnScan) - Mapper of all spawn points in an area.
 * [spawnTracker](https://github.com/TBTerra/spawnTracker) - Efficient mapper using spawn points and times.
+* [Pokespotter](https://github.com/brentschooley/pokespotter) - Find pokemon through the Pokemon Go API using Node.js
+* [pokego-scan-api](https://github.com/avatsaev/pokego-scan-api) - Lighweight Scan API for Pokemon Go

 ##### Notifiers

 * [Pokemon Go Map For Telegram](https://github.com/robbcocco/PokemonGo-Map-forTelegram) - Live visualization of Pokemon in an area using Telegram bot.
 * [Pokemon Go Notification System](https://github.com/jxmorris12/PokemonGo-Finder) - A fork of the PokemonGo-Map repository, allowing users to search for specific Pokemon.
 * [Pokemon Go Tweets](https://github.com/vutran/pokemon-go-tweets) - Watches geolocated tweets and replies with information on surrounding Pokemon's whereabouts
+* [PokeData](https://github.com/PokemonGoers/PokeData) - In this project you will scrape as much data as you can get about the actual sightings of Pokemons.
+As it turns out, players all around the world started reporting sightings of Pokemons and are logging them into a central repository (i.e. a database).
+We want to get this data so we can train our machine learning models.

 ##### Reverse Engineering